collectd/collectd/README.md

       batteries.

     - bind
-      Name server and resolver statistics from the `statistics-channel' interface of BIND 9.5, 9,6 and later.
+      Name server and resolver statistics from the `statistics-channel` interface of BIND 9.5, 9,6 and later.

     - buddyinfo